JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/project-2.md

 image_alt: An image of the SoldNest website
 seo:
   title: SoldNest
-  description: This is the project 2 description
+  description: >-
+    SoldNest is a California based start-up with a brilliant tool that allows one to see the best ways to increase their home’s value.
   extra:
     - name: 'og:type'
       value: website